Whatsapp Icon

 To whom I am grateful

 I am grateful to my family.
-I realised their importance when you go through something like this.
+I realized their importance when you go through something like this.
 I am grateful for the life I have now.

 Life after cancer